jonS90/WordSafe/README.md

          :MM;    :MM;  YA.   ,A9 MM    `Mb    MM  Mb     dM 8M   MM    MM YM.    , VF      VF    `Ybmd9'.JMML.   `Wbmd"MML.P"Ybmmd"  `Moo9^Yo..JMML.`Mbmmd'

 WordSafe makes it super-easy to store and retrieve bits of encrypted text.
 You can use your favorite text editor and forget about the encryption process.
+It's the perfect tool for keeping a secure repository of ideas or journal entries.

 This is made on Ubuntu, using Ruby 2.1.0.
-OSX compatibility is nigh.
+Compatible with Linux and Mac.

 ### Install now